I'm moving this blog to Wordpress; I hope you will visit me there.

 Next I looked at what was nearby that might be enticing and found that the Genealogy & Local History Library of the Connecticut Valley in Springfield, Massachusetts is open Wednesday-Saturday noon-4.
 That is about a half hour a way and I have some Springfield research to do, so I will plan an afternoon trip there one of the days.
 A note on this site's web page warned that the Library "will close on June 27, 2009, and reopen in the new Museum of Springfield History in October 2009", so I'm going to get there just in time.

-in Windham County, Connecticut, so think I will also supplement my research at the CSL with trip to the library of the Killingly Historical Society, which is open 10-4 Wednesday-Saturday and has a very substantial collection relating to Windham County.
+I also have extensive interest in Windham County, Connecticut, so think I will also supplement my research at the CSL with trip to the library of the Killingly Historical Society, which is open 10-4 Wednesday-Saturday and has a very substantial collection relating to Windham County.

 More on our plans as time goes on and we start to prepare.